rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ---

-We can find an example f¡of this type of consumer in the project [durable-consumer](durable-consumer).
+We can find an example of this type of consumer in the project [durable-consumer](durable-consumer).
 It consists of one durable consumer called `DurableTradeLogger`.
 This service uses a *Consumer Group* called after its name `trade-logger` which creates a durable queue called `queue.trade-logger`.